openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 getOsAccountConstraintSourceTypes(localId: number, constraint: string, callback: AsyncCallback&lt;Array&lt;ConstraintSourceTypeInfo&gt;&gt;): void;

-Obtains the constraint source information of an OS account.
+Obtains the constraint source information of a system account.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.